confidential & free consultation

 In California, non-exempt employees, are entitled to compensation at the state minimum wage for all hours worked.
 Hours worked are defined in California as all time the employee is (a) subject to the control of the employer, and (b) all time the employee is suffered or permitted to work, regardless of whether the employer requires the work.
-For more information, our California Unpaid Wages Attorneys are here to help.
+For more information, a California Unpaid Wages Attorney is here to help you.

 Under this standard, you have to be paid even if you are not performing any work for your employer.
 Under the “subject to the control of the employer” test, if the employee is off-the-clock, meaning not being paid, and has been relieved of all work-related duties, the employee must be paid if they remain subject to employer controls or restrictions on their personal activities.
 For instance, if the employee has clocked out for a 30-minute meal period, but is required to stay on the company’s premises during the break, he or she would be under the employer’s control and entitled to compensation at the regular rate or applicable minimum wage.
 The employee in this example would be entitled to pay regardless of whether he or she performed any work-related activities.